grantsrb/gordongames/README.md

     pixel_density = 1
     targ_range = (1,10)

-#### Environment v4 Nuts-In-Can (Not yet implemented)
+#### Environment v4 Nuts-In-Can
 Use `gym.make('gordongames-v4')` to create the Nuts-In-Can game.
-The agent watches a number of target objects get placed into a pile.
-The agent must then remove the correct number of objects.
+The agent initially watches a number of target objects get breifly flashed, one-by-one.
+These targets are randomly distributed about the target area.
+After the initial flash, each target is no longer visible.
+After all targets are flashed, the agent must then grab the pile the same number of times as there are targets.
 These are the default options for the game (see Game Details to understand what each variable does):

     grid_size = [33,33]
     pixel_density = 1